 - Establishment of data tracking, analysing and reporting against sport-defined performance metrics for every high performance athlete, squad and team

-- Increase athlete availability for training and competition through the reduction of injury and illness while also understanding the adaptation to training and travel; and,
+- Increase athlete availability for training and competition through the reduction of injury and illness while also understanding the adaptation to training and travel

 - Providing a nationally shared framework that captures performance-related data for all of Australia’s categorised athletes in a single source.

-Since its inception in 2013, AMS has been providing significant value to the Australian sporting network.
-By accommodating all of Australia’s NSOs and NIN onto one combined system, AMS is a cost-effective solution that allows for stronger partnerships between all disciplines across organisations.
-Where ever an athlete is in the world, they can access their own data and have their support team access relevant current information.
+Since its inception in 2013, the AMS has been providing significant value to the Australian sporting network.
+By accommodating all of Australia’s NSOs and NIN onto one combined system, the AMS is a cost-effective solution that allows for stronger partnerships between all disciplines across organisations.
+Wherever an athlete is in the world, they can access their own data and have their support team access relevant current information.

 Overall, the AMS allows the sporting network to combine resources while avoiding duplication to better provide data driven outcomes for sport.
-To date, AMS has recorded over 1,500,000 training sessions and over 300,000 injury treatments from over 10,000 athletes across 42 sporting organisations.
+To date, the AMS has recorded over 17 million observations including training sessions and injury treatments on over 32,000 athletes across 45 sporting organisations.
 Using this data we have been able to reduce the risk of injury and increase awareness and education to data users.